steg0/tabletool/src/main/resources/README.txt

 ▶ Submitting blocks

-If a query begins with "{", "create", "call", "begin", or "declare", CallableStatement is used to submit it.
+If a query matches the regular expression defined by 〈callable.pattern〉, CallableStatement is used to submit it.
 Note that there are differences between database products when it comes to what actually can be submitted this way.
 Generally, Oracle expects a trailing semicolon after the END that closes the block, while DB2 does not.

 ▶ Update function for BLOBs